 Make sure you pack light.
-Navigating trains, underground and metro station stairs in Paris and London (the escalators and lifts have a habit of breaking down) and cobblestones in old towns is no fun with a heavy suitcase.
+Navigating trains, underground and metro station stairs in Paris and London (the escalators and lifts have a habit of breaking down) and cobblestones in old towns like Brussels are no fun with a heavy suitcase.
 All of these are common in Europe.

 2. A day pack